-Important notice regarding the availability of proxy materials for the Viasat annual meeting of stockholders to be held on September 2, 2021 resources.
+Important notice regarding the availability of proxy materials for the Viasat annual meeting of stockholders to be held on September 7, 2023

+Under rules adopted by the SEC, we are also furnishing proxy materials to our stockholders via the internet.
+This process is designed to expedite stockholders' receipt of proxy materials, lower the cost of the annual meeting and help conserve natural resources.
 This proxy statement and our annual report to stockholders are available on the Investor Relations section of our website at investors.viasat.com.
 If you are a stockholder of record, you can elect to access future proxy statements and annual reports electronically by marking the appropriate box on your proxy card.
 Choosing to receive your future proxy materials electronically will help us conserve natural resources and reduce the costs of printing and distributing our proxy materials.
 If you choose this option, your choice will remain in effect until you notify our transfer agent, Computershare, by mail that you wish to resume mail delivery of these documents.
 If you hold your shares in street name, please refer to the information provided by your broker, bank or other financial institution for instructions on how to elect this option.